Subject: IRS Reporting Requirements Regarding Receipt of Noncash Gift and Receipt of Cash in Excess of $10,000

 A signed donee acknowledgement represents receipt of the property described in Section B, Part I and on the date specified on the form.
 It does not represent concurrence in the appraised value of the contributed property.
 The signature also indicates knowledge of the information reporting requirements on dispositions, in accordance with Form 8282.

-The University is required to report on Form 8282, Donee Information Return the sale, exchange, consumption, transfer or other disposition of noncash contributions for which the University signed, or was presented with for signature, Form 8283, Section B, Part I, Information on Donated Property, which exceeded $5,000, if the disposition occurs within three years of the receipt of the contribution.
+The University is required to report on Form 8282, Donee Information Return (External PDF) the sale, exchange, consumption, transfer or other disposition of noncash contributions for which the University signed, or was presented with for signature, Form 8283, Section B, Part I, Information on Donated Property, which exceeded $5,000, if the disposition occurs within three years of the receipt of the contribution.

 The campus Chief Business Officer (or designee) is the authorized University official who is responsible for signing and submitting Form 8282 to the IRS within 125 days after the University disposes of the property.
 The original form is to be mailed to: